Increase Public Awareness, Early Detection And Diagnosis

 Establish a Dementia Director Position to Ensure a Statewide Response to Alzheimer's

-The Alzheimer’s Association will advocate for the creation of a Dementia Director position within the Department of Elder Affairs.
+The Alzheimer’s Association successfully advocated for the creation of a Dementia Director position within the Department of Elder Affairs.
 This new position will support and coordinate efforts between the governor’s office, state agencies, the legislature, and community stakeholders to oversee timely implementation of programs and services which relate to Alzheimer’s disease.
-The dementia coordinator will also assist Florida's Alzheimer’s Disease Advisory Committee (ADAC) and the Department of Elder Affairs (DOEA) in updating the Alzheimer’s state plan, ad promote statewide concern and awareness for this disease.
+The dementia director will also assist Florida's Alzheimer’s Disease Advisory Committee (ADAC) and the Department of Elder Affairs (DOEA) in updating the Alzheimer’s state plan, ad promote statewide concern and awareness for this disease.

 Florida State Plan Overview